 Of the dead, one was Iranian, one was Israeli, and two were Israeli-Americans.
 Of the wounded, one was German, three were Irish and Irish-Iranian, seven were Israeli, and 24 were Turkish.
 Because many of the victims were Israeli and the attack had taken place near a synagogue on a Saturday morning (the Jewish Sabbath), the government assumed that Jews had been the primary target.
 However, given ISIL’s stated objectives to establish a Muslim theocracy and purify secular governments by killing all apostates, a warning was later circulated to tourists in Turkey to stay away from synagogues and Christian churches.

-All I can do is share my personal experience and answer questions that I’ve received by worried friends and family since we returned home.
+All I can do is share my personal experience and answer questions that I’ve received from worried friends and family since we returned home.
 It has taken awhile to write this post, both because of heavy work commitments as well as a desire to gain some perspective.
 So below are answers to the three most common questions I’ve encountered so far ….

 Why on earth did you go to Turkey?
 Didn’t you know there are U.S. State travel advisories against it?

 Yes, we knew of the travel advisories, and we’d taken the proper precautions by notifying the state department and the American Embassy in Turkey of our travel plans.
-Honestly, we debated canceling the trip a half-dozen times, and when the incident happened, we considered returning home.
+We’d debated canceling the trip a half-dozen times, and when the incident happened, we considered returning home.
 But the truth to the matter is, travel is risky, no matter where you go, or when you go.

 During the summer of 1983, I worked on an archaeological excavation in Israel and endured bomb threats weekly.
 In 1987, Matthew was studying in Paris when a series of Algerian bombings brought the city to a standstill.
 In 2000 during our trip to Spain, ETA (Basque separatists) assassinated city officials via gunfire or bombs in almost every major city we visited.

 The point is, life is dangerous.
-You never know when some wack job, terrorist, or guy with a grudge is going to put a period to your existence.
-Likewise, there’s no way to predict when some rando virus like Zika, SARS, Swine Flu, or the Bubonic Plague will break out.
+You never know when some whack job, terrorist, or guy with a grudge is going to put a period to your existence.
+Likewise, there’s no way to predict when some random virus like Zika, SARS, Swine Flu, or the Bubonic Plague will break out.
 In fact, I can’t think of a trip (or a single year in my life) where I haven’t faced the threat of violence, illness, economic collapse, or natural disaster.
 To misapply a quote by 16th-century philosopher Thomas Hobbes, “the life of man is solitary, poor, nasty, brutish, and short.”
 But I’d hate to miss out on it, despite the dangers.

 Some may say that I’m misguided, foolish, or completely idiotic.
 In the end, my thought is this: if I die, at least it will be doing something that I love.
 I refuse to cower at home thinking I’ll be safe (clearly my current hometown of Chicago isn’t.)
 And I refuse to let a small group of radicals win the war by instilling such fear in me that I lose out on the opportunities to travel in Europe during our brief Oslo assignment.

-I’d never trade in the wonderful experiences I’ve enjoyed in my previous travels — despite the violent or fear-filled moments — for a life lived quietly on the small Kentucky farm where I spent much of my childhood.
+I’d never trade the wonderful experiences I’ve enjoyed in my previous travels — despite the violent or fear-filled moments — for a life lived quietly on the small Kentucky farm where I spent much of my childhood.
 So despite my own anxious nature, my mantra is to seize every opportunity and hope for the best.
 After all, statistically speaking, I have a higher chance of tripping down my own stairs and killing myself than getting shot by a terrorist.

 What was it like being in Istanbul the week of the attack?
 Weren’t you afraid?